iotaledger/goshimmer/README.md

 **Note:** You can find details about future development plans in our [roadmap](https://roadmap.iota.org).

 ## Design

-The code in GoShimmer is modular, where each module represents either one of the [Coordicide components](https://coordicide.iota.org/) or a basic node function such as the gossip layer, ledger state, and API.
+The code in GoShimmer is modular, where each module represents either one of the [Coordicide components](https://coordicide.iota.org/) or a basic node function such as the gossip, ledger state, API just to mention a few.

 ![Layers](images/layers.png)